AgathiyanChe/Basics-BigData/Readme.md

 # Notes
-notes with basic command lines and some concepts.
+Notes with basic command lines and some concepts.

 **Table of Content**